missionmike/data-garden/README.md

-# Data Garden 🌱🍄🌼
+# Garden 🌱🍄🌼

 Mixed data structure practice and whatnot, with a side of algorithms.

 This is my garden of sorts.
 Experiments and fun.
 And the not-so-fun, but necessary.

 Uses Parcel to bundle, and TypeScript + React to implement UI and functions.